-The weapons of the early Britons were very primitive.
-The spear was their chief weapon, the spear-head being made of either bone or flint.
-They had little defensive armour.
+The weapons of the early Britons were very primitive compared to those of the Romans.
+Their use of chariots in warfare was however a surprise for the invaders!
+Although they had swords, axes and knives, the spear was their chief weapon.
+They had little defensive armour and, according to Caesar, were “clad in skins”.
 Herodian, the Roman writer said, “They know not the use of a breast-plate and helmet, and imagine these would be an impediment to them.”
-The Britons wore animal skins – either those of animals killed in hunting, or cow or sheep skins.

 |A Roman Soldier at the time of Julius Caesar’s invasion in 55BC.

 The Roman Infantry were at this time the best equipped and most disciplined troops in the world.
 They wore tunics of wool reaching to the knees, strengthened with bands of brass over the shoulders and round the chest.
 The short, two edged sword (gladius) was used for both thrusting and cutting.
 The scutum or shield was of wood, covered with leather and bound with metal, and was usually ornamented with some distinctive design.

 |British Chieftain at the time of Boudica, 61 AD